zsalab/gappless/README.md

 ./gappless-edge/bin/edge-service --backend 127.0.0.1:9110
 ```

-The service uses H2 memory database

 TODO: improve test coverage (especially grpc)

 ## java service

-The service listen on 9110 port by default, but it is possible to change with the grpc.port command line argument
+The service listen on 9110 port by default, but it is possible to change with the grpc.port command line argument.
+The service uses H2 memory database.

 Example start with specific port
 ```